chase-moskal/xiome/readme.md

 - **assignments are not reservations**
   - anybody could complete better work faster, and win the bounty — that's fair game
   - somebody could go on a bounty-hunting rampage, and beat everybody on their own assignments. if it's good work, done fast, they might win all the bounties.
-  - in rare cases, chase moskal might deem it fair game for somebody to take over another's work, even building off their commits to continue where they left off. this might happen on high-priority work if the original author disappears partway through, or something like that. we might decide to split the bounty to reward both authors.
+  - in rare cases, we might deem it fair game for somebody to take over another's work, even building off their commits to continue where they left off. this might happen on high-priority work if the original author disappears partway through, or something like that. we might decide to split the bounty to reward both authors.
 - **teamwork is cool**
   - it's cool if people mutually agree to work together on a single bounty. if people agree to split a bounty in some reasonable way, we'll honor that agreement.
-  - chase moskal will arbitrate any disputes.
 - **cheating and trickery is frowned upon**
   - any behavior that chase moskal deems uncool, unfair, or deceptive, may disqualify you from winning any bounty or participating in the future
   - obviously, goulish behavior like stealing work, or cheating by changing commit dates/times, anything like this will disqualify you from winning a bounty or participating in the future
+- **bounties are rewards, not contracts**
+  - chase moskal will arbitrate any disputes, and make the final decision on whether to pay any bounty or not. you are not entitled to anything. all of these rules might change at any time.